Moorlands, Memories and Reflections

 In ‘real life’ the Works did close and (February 2020) is being demolished.
 In the novel, the factory is saved by a workers’ occupation and buy-out, with a scene where the riot police try to break the occupation.
 The novel links the fictitious outcome at Horwich with the actual occupation and buy-out at Upper Clyde Shipbuilders, Glasgow.
 Some of the dialogue is in Lancashire dialect, reflecting shop-floor culture at the time.
 There’s a glossary to help readers unfamiliar with ‘Lanky’.

 Please go to Order Form (above) for details of how to buy.
+It’s on special offer during January and February 2021 for just £6.

 Lancashire’s Romantic Radical – the life and writings of Allen Clarke/Teddy Ashton (2009).
 The story of Lancashire’s errant genius – cyclist, philosopher, unsuccessful politician, amazingly popular dialect writer.
 Normal Price £15 – can now offer it for £10 plus postage.
-This book outlines the life and writings of one of Lancashire’s most prolific – and interesting – writers.
+But there’s very few left.
+It outlines the life and writings of one of Lancashire’s most prolific – and interesting – writers.
 Allen Clarke (1863-1935) was the son of mill workers and began work in the mill himself at the age of 11.
 He became a much-loved writer and an early pioneer of the socialist movement.
 He wrote in Lancashire dialect as ‘Teddy Ashton;’ and his sketches sold by the thousand.
 He was a keen cyclist and rambler; his books on the Lancashire countryside – ‘Windmill Land’ and ‘Moorlands and Memories’ are wonderful mixtures of history, landscape and philosophy.

 Northern Rail Heritage.
 A short introduction to the social history of the North’s railways.
 Price £6.00.
 The North ushered in the railway age with the Stockton and Darlington in 1825 followed by the Liverpool and Manchester in 1830.
 But too often the story of the people who worked on the railways has been ignored.
 This booklet outlines the social history of railways in the North.
 It includes the growth of railways in the 19th century, railways in the two world wars, the general strike and the impact of Beeching.
+Currently being updated, a few copies of the old edition left.

 Will Yo’ Come O’ Sunday Mornin?
 The Winter Hill Mass Trespass of 1896.
 Hidden supplies discovered!
 The story of Lancashire’s Winter Hill Trespass of 1896 is remarkable.
 10,000 people marched over Winter Hill to reclaim a right of way.
 The Kinder Scout Mass Trespass of 1932 was by no means the first attempt by working class people to reclaim the countryside.
 Probably the biggest-ever rights of way struggle took place on the moors above Bolton in 1896, with three successive weekends of huge demonstrations to reclaim a blocked path.
 Over 12,000 took part in the biggest march.
 The demonstrations were led by a coalition of socialists and radical liberals and Allen Clarke (see above!) wrote a great song about the events – ‘Will Yo’ Come O’ Sunday Mornin’?’
 Price £5.00 plus £3 postage.
 Sales go to Bolton Socialist Club.